-${\bf glob_x}$ The array where the local parts must be gathered.
+${\bf glob_x}\,$ The array where the local parts must be gathered.

 Scope: global Type: required Intent: out.
-Specified as: a rank one or two array.
+Specified as: a rank one or two array with the ALLOCATABLE attribute.

+info Error code.

+Scope: local

+Type: required

-Scope: local Type: required Intent: out.
+Intent: out.

 An integer value; 0 means no error has been detected.